 People who own real property have to pay property taxes.
 The government uses that tax money to pay for schools, public services, libraries, roads, parks, and the like.
 The tax amount is generally based on the assessed property value.

 But when a homeowner doesn't pay the property taxes, the overdue amount becomes a lien on the home.

 Georgia, along with all other states, has a process that allows the taxing authority to sell a property to collect delinquent taxes.
 (Learn about your options to avoid a tax sale if you can't keep up with the property taxes.)

-If you get behind in paying your real property taxes in Georgia, the past-due amount automatically becomes a lien on your home when those taxes come due.
-If you pay the taxes, the lien dissolves.
-However, if you don't pay the amount due, the sheriff may eventually:
+If the homeowner pays the taxes, the lien dissolves.
+But if you don't pay the amount due, the sheriff may eventually:

 This article focuses on nonjudicial tax sales because it's the most common type of tax sale process in Georgia.
 (Generally, the judicial tax sale process is used for abandoned and blighted properties.)

 If you don't pay the taxes, you'll get a letter from the tax collector stating that you're behind and giving you 30 days to get caught up.
 (Ga.
 Code Ann. § 48-3-3).
 If you don't pay, you'll get a notice by personal delivery, registered mail, or overnight delivery, 20 days before the sheriff publishes notice of the sale in a newspaper.
 (Ga.
 Code Ann. § 48-3-9, § 48-3-10).
 Then, you'll get one more notice by registered or certified mail or overnight delivery ten days before the sale.
 (Ga.
 Code Ann. § 48-4-1).